criszelaya24/admin-api/README.md

+# Admin API
-# Admin API to register entrance and output of hours from user
+### API system to register entrance and output of hours from user

 ## Set-up
 * Make sure to have installed ruby 2.5.1